-Looking ahead, the Authority's revenue expenditure for 2015/16 is estimated at £28.618m, together with an approved capital programme of £4.556m.
+Looking ahead, the Authority's revenue expenditure for 2018/19 is estimated at £28.507m, together with a capital programme of £4.874m.

-The Authority will face significant reductions in Government funding over the Medium Term Financial Plan period of 2015/16 to 2018/19.
-The 2015/16 budget has been prepared taking this funding reduction into account.
-Significant efficiency savings and service transformational savings have been identified to enable the Authority to set a balanced budget.
+The Authority will continue to face significant reductions in Government funding over the Medium Term Financial Plan period of 2018/19 to 2021/22.
+The 2018/19 budget has been prepared taking this funding reduction into account.
+Significant efficiency savings have been identified to enable the Authority to set a balanced budget in 2018/19.